sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 - Maintain revision control and change history for your observability workflows.
 - Export the Sensu configuration for one environment and replicate the same configuration in other environments.
 - Remove, restore, back up, and recover Sensu instances based on Sensu workflow configuration files.
-- Include your monitoring workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your observability workflows aligned with your product and services.
+- Include your observability workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your observability workflows aligned with your product and services.

 To get started with monitoring as code, you'll need a [repository][11] and [configuration files][13] that contain your resource definitions.

 ## Create a monitoring as code repository

-A monitoring as code repository will include configuration files that contain the resource definitions you use in your monitoring workflow.
+A monitoring as code repository will include configuration files that contain the resource definitions you use in your observability workflow.
-You can use any source control repository for maintaining your monitoring workflow configuration files, but you'll need to decide how to structure your repository.
+You can use any source control repository for maintaining your observability workflow configuration files, but you'll need to decide how to structure your repository.

 The way you will use your Sensu resource [configuration files][13] will help you choose the best structure for your monitoring as code repository.